 Other financial liabilities - This category consists of liabilities carried at amortized cost using the effective interest method.
 The Company derecognizes a financial liability when its contractual obligations are discharged, cancelled or expire.
-As of September 30, 2022 and 2021, the Company has classified its accounts payable and accrued liabilities as other financial liabilities
+As of September 30, 2023, and 2022, the Company has classified its accounts payable as other financial liabilities

-Refer to Note 10 for further disclosures.
+Refer to Note 9 for further disclosures.

-Notes to the Consolidated Financial Statements For the Years Ended September 30, 2022 and 2021 (Expressed in Canadian Dollars)
+Notes to the Consolidated Financial Statements For the Years Ended September 30, 2023 and 2022 (Expressed in Canadian Dollars)